DanieleGioia/ATO/README.md

 # Assemble To Order Optimization

-This library simulates and optimizes **Two-Stage** and **Multi-Stage** policies for *Assemble To Order (ATO)* problem.
-Specifically, this strategy allows the manufacture of the components under demand uncertainty, while assembling end items only after demand is realized.
+This library simulates and optimizes **Two-Stage** and **Multi-Stage** policies for *Assemble To Order (ATO)* problems.
+Specifically, this strategy allows the manufacture of components under demand uncertainty, while assembling end items only after demand is realized.

 The code comprises several classes and two main(s) as examples.
 Those are supported by two different articles that we reccomend to cite in case you use the library.